monero-rs/.github/README.md

 ## Contributing to monero-rs projects

 Monero-rs welcomes contributions to our open source projects on Github.
-When contributing, please follow the monero-rs Community Code of Conduct.
+When contributing, please follow the rules of well-being.

 ### Issues